Board of Trustees

 Trustee since 2017

 Claus Gielisch is one of two managing directors for C. Gielisch GmbH, a family-owned business headquartered in Germany.
 He holds a degree in law and joined the company management in 1986, becoming CEO in 1990.
 At the operational business level, Claus Gielisch handles fine-art claims as a publicly appointed and sworn expert in the assessment and evaluation of damages to contemporary art objects.
 He assesses damages to artworks for clients in the insurance industry around the world.
 Arts and cultural activities are passions also pursued in his personal life.
 Mr. Gielisch serves on the boards of the Industrie-Club in Dusseldorf and the Zero Foundation.
-He is V.P. of the Deutsch-Französischer-Kreis and is a member of the Rotary Club.
-Mr. Gielisch has served as Honorary Consul for the Hashemite Kingdom of Jordan since 1990 and as Vice-Doyen of the Consular Corps of North Rhine-Westphalia.
+He is vice president of the Deutsch-Französischer-Kreis and is a member of the Rotary Club.
+Mr. Gielisch has served as honorary consul for the Hashemite Kingdom of Jordan since 1990 and as vice-doyen of the Consular Corps of North Rhine-Westphalia.
 As the nephew of Princess Majda Ra’ad and Prince Raad Bin Zeid, he has maintained close ties to Jordan since the time of his first visit in 1973.

 Mrs. Reem Atalla Habayeb